 The World Needs a New Philosophy

-Tango, as a drop in the ocean of human civilization, reflects both the beauty and the pollution of the world.
-The problems we face in tango today are not merely issues of the dance itself but mirror the challenges our world confronts.
+Tango, like a single drop in the vast ocean of human civilization, reflects both the beauty and the contamination of our world.
+The issues we face in tango today are not merely confined to the dance—they mirror the broader challenges confronting humanity.

-Just as our perception of tango influences how we dance it, the way we perceive ourselves shapes how we behave and live.
-Over millions of years of evolution, we humans have gradually distinguished ourselves from beasts.
-The difference between us and animals can be encapsulated in a single word: humanity.
-Our understanding of humanity reached its zenith during the 14th to 17th centuries.
-Unlike the distorted portrayals of humanity in contemporary art, the Renaissance celebrated the dignity, nobility, and beauty of humankind.
-The elevation of the human spirit it brought about spurred rebellions against restrictions on human liberty, the establishment of democracy, the unleashing of our creativity, the advancement in science and technology, and the flourishing of modern civilization.
+Just as our perception of tango shapes the way we dance, our self-perception shapes how we live and behave.
+Over millions of years of evolution, humankind has gradually distinguished itself from the animal kingdom.
+The essence of that difference can be captured in a single word: humanity.
+Our understanding of humanity reached its pinnacle during the Renaissance, between the 14th and 17th centuries.
+In contrast to today’s often distorted portrayals, the Renaissance celebrated the dignity, nobility, and beauty of the human spirit.
+This reawakening inspired revolutions against oppression, the rise of democracy, an explosion of creativity, scientific and technological breakthroughs, and the birth of modern civilization.

-Someday, I hope, ideas such as returning to nature, conservation, environmentalism, humanism, collectivism, equality, fraternity, solidarity, cooperation, shared interests, teamwork, and harmony will replace the ideals of egoism, liberalism, individualism, feminism, materialism, capitalism, self-interest, competition, aggression, power politics, conquest, and winning.
+I hope that someday, values like returning to nature, conservation, environmental responsibility, humanism, collectivism, equality, fraternity, cooperation, shared purpose, and harmony will supplant the ideals of egoism, radical individualism, unchecked liberalism, consumerism, materialism, self-interest, competition, aggression, power politics, conquest, and the obsession with winning.
 But by then, it may be too late.

-The world needs a new philosophy—not one characterized by narrow-minded, self-centered, and unbalanced ideologies, but one of idealism that can lead mankind towards fraternity, solidarity, magnanimity, cooperation, and harmonious coexistence.
+The world needs a new philosophy—one not defined by narrow, self-centered, and unbalanced ideologies, but by a renewed idealism that can guide humanity toward fraternity, solidarity, generosity, cooperation, and peaceful coexistence.
 Hopefully, tango will play a positive role in the return of humanity, because it embodies the values that make us human.
 (See Philosophies that Separate Two Worlds.)

 October 9, 2014